 There are two types of broker-dealers in the US:

 A clearing agency is an entity that facilitates the settlement of a trade in the stock market.
 According to Section 3(a)23(A) of the US Securities Exchange Act, 1934, a clearing agency is:

 “Any person who acts as an intermediary in making payments or deliveries or both in connection with transactions in securities or who provides facilities for the comparison of data respecting the terms of settlement of securities transactions, to reduce the number of settlements of securities transactions, or for the allocation of securities settlement responsibilities.
 Such term also means any person, such as a securities depository, who

 When a stock is bought or sold, the market needs to ensure that the buyer receives the stock and the seller receives the money within a stipulated time.
 This is where clearing agencies step in.
 There are two types of clearing agencies in the US:

-Clearing corporations or Clearing Houses or Clearing Firms are organizations that handle the confirmation, settlement, and delivery of transactions in the stock market.
-Their primary responsibility is ensuring the efficiency of each transaction.
+Clearing corporations Clearing Houses or Clearing Firms are organizations that handle the confirmation, settlement, and delivery of transactions in the stock market.
+Their primary responsibility is to ensure the efficiency of each transaction.